Lumbar disc extrusion symptoms overview

 Each disc is flexible and saturated with water, but over time, they may dehydrate and lose strength.
 The surrounding vertebrae put constant pressure on all discs including on the weakened disc, which can cause the disc’s tough outer wall to tear and expose the disc’s central core.
 A disc extrusion occurs when the soft inner disc material seeps through the outer wall and into the spinal canal.
 Read on to learn about the symptoms of a lumbar disc extrusion and treatment options available that will help you find lasting relief.

-A disc extrusion in the lower back may cause symptoms if the disc material compresses the spinal cord or a nearby nerve root, such as the sciatic nerve.
-This could result in pain directly at the site of compression.
-Radiating symptoms of pain, tingling, weakness, and numbness could also manifest in the lower back, buttocks, and legs.
-Conversely, if the spinal cord or nerve roots aren’t compressed, symptoms may never appear from a lumbar disc extrusion.
+A lumbar disc extrusion may cause symptoms of pain, tingling, numbness and weakness in the lower back, buttocks and legs if the disc material compresses or irritates the spinal cord or a nearby nerve root, such as the sciatic nerve.
+This irritation may result in pain at the site of compression.
+If the spinal cord or nerve roots aren’t compressed, symptoms may never develop from a lumbar disc extrusion.

 If you are experiencing pain from a disc extrusion in the lumbar region of the spine, your doctor may suggest a number of nonsurgical treatments including:

 - Chiropractic care

 Nonsteroidal anti-inflammatory drugs, or NSAIDs, along with epidural steroid injections, may also be suggested for reducing pain and inflammation in irritated tissues.
 Furthermore, your doctor might suggest low-impact exercises, such as walking and swimming, as well as strengthening exercises to develop stronger core muscles.